wlfuh/Responsive-Layout-Design/README.md

 </br>
 To see the page live click <a href="http://abri-sports.com/william/Responsive/" target="_blank">here</a>.
 </br>
-You may borrow code from this design, but <b> do not </b> use for business purporses.
+You may borrow code from this design, but <b> do not </b> use for business purposes.